-Set up Nginx Proxy Manager on AlmaLinux 8
+Set up Nginx Proxy Manager on AlmaLinux 8: Best Setup

-Set up Nginx Proxy Manager with Docker on AlmaLinux 8
+Set up Nginx Proxy Manager on AlmaLinux 8 By Using Docker

-Also, you need a domain name that is pointed to your server’s IP address.
+Also, you need a domain name that points to your server’s IP address.

 sudo firewall-cmd --state